-I was at Venture Academy in Minneapolis for the viewing of Most Likely To Succeed on Monday evening, Feb.
-6. The following day, Tuesday, we got a tour of Venture Academy and then about four hours of workshop/discussion with a team from Summit Learning which Venture Academy is using.
+I was at Venture Academy in Minneapolis for the viewing of Most Likely To Succeed.
+The following day we got a tour of Venture Academy and then about four hours of workshop/discussion with a team from Summit Learning which Venture Academy is using.
 Venture Academy also got money from the Gates Foundation; their school is doing good things.

 I observed that SABIER is essentially doing the same thing as Summit Learning with a few differences.